 Buyers Guide | Visible Light Transmission ("VLT") in Relations to Laser Safety Glasses

-Visible Light Transmission is an average of visible light transmission over the whole visible spectrum.
-It is important to note that diversity of the visible light being let through can also be a factor when looking for glasses and goggles.
+It is important to note that the diversity of visible light being let through should also be a factor one should consider while shopping for glasses and goggles.
 Below is a simplified image of what high visible light transmission and low visible light transmission look like.

 |High Visible Light Transmissions||Low Visible Light Transmissions|